mone/namespace-wrapper/README.md

 # Namespace Wrapper #

-This simple node application will wrap an JavaScript library written using AMD and compressed using r.js into a configurable namespace
+This simple node application will wrap a JavaScript library written using AMD and compressed using r.js into a configurable namespace

 ## The Problem ##

-Imagine you have a compressed JavaScript library, named library1.js, defining the Foo and Bar modules you would use it like this:
+Imagine you have a compressed JavaScript library, named library1.js, defining the Foo and Bar modules; you would use it like this:
 ```
 <script src="require.js"></script>
 <script src="library1.js"></script>
 <script>
+  require(["Foo","Bar"],
-  require(["Foo","Bar"],function(Foo,Bar) {
+  function(Foo,Bar) {
     //do stuff
   });
 </script>
 ```

 Now you want introduce a new functionality from library2.js.
-Unfortunately this library also define two modules named Foo and Bar.
+Unfortunately this library also defines two modules named Foo and Bar.
-This will obviously not work:
+The following code will obviously not work:
 ```
 <script src="require.js"></script>
 <script src="library1.js"></script>
 <script src="library2.js"></script>
 <script>
+  require(["Foo","Bar","Foo","Bar"],
-  require(["Foo","Bar","Foo","Bar"],function(Foo,Bar,Foo,Bar) {
+  function(Foo,Bar,Foo,Bar) {
     //do stuff
   });
 </script>